Phoenix Property Division Lawyer

 This is one of the most complex areas of divorce litigation.
 There are a number of published cases from Arizona which deal with such issues.
 The main cases in Arizona are Rueschenberg v.
 Rueschenberg, and Cockrill v.
 Cockrill.

 The complexity of the cases is exacerbated by the fact that the expert must first perform two valuations, i.e. the increased value of the company at the time of marriage, and the increased value of the company at the time of the divorce.
 This may be complicated by the various valuation approaches.

 There are then various methods in which to apportion the increase in the value of the company between the community and the sole and separate interests.
 The basic concept is that the community should receive its share of the growth in the company which is attributable to community efforts, and the party that owned the business prior to marriage should receive a return on his or her investment including the portion of the growth which is attributable to external factors (i.e. factors other than community efforts).

 The Rueschenberg Court also addressed that the community may have already been adequately compensated for its interests in the increased value of the business pursuant to the income received by the community during the marriage.
 Thus, even if part of the increase in the value of the company is due to community efforts, it could be determined that the income already received during the marriage satisfied the community’s interests in the increased value, and thus the community would not be entitled to further compensation.

 The case law at this time is very complex, and there are different interpretations of the various factors which can be argued.
 It is extremely important to retain an attorney well versed in such issues if such are present in your divorce.

-William D. Bishop of Bishop Law Office, P.C. has substantial experience with valuation issues and wrote an in-depth article regarding business valuation and apportionment issues titled, “A Long and Winding Road – Untangling the Knots In Business Valuation and Apportionment Issues.”
+William D. Bishop, of Bishop Law Offices, P.C., has substantial experience with valuation issues and wrote an in-depth article regarding business valuation and apportionment issues titled, “A Long and Winding Road – Untangling the Knots In Business Valuation and Apportionment Issues.”
 You may review the article by clicking the link above.